plusflora/15-Puzzle/ReadMe.md

 - click on the square to move it
 - count number of moves
 - play again button
-- save and compare against lowest number of moves
 - hover effect to identify which piece I'm about to move
 - Bonus: audio chime upon completion (extra: different sound for new lowest amount of moves)
+- Bonus: save and compare against lowest number of moves
 - Bonus: click to move 2/3 squares (entire column/row moves)
 - Bonus: Visual Movement instead of instant swaps
 - Bonus: dark mode / light mode